top of page

 All skill levels are also available in a 10 week program format.
 Join us for a free meet and greet ski any weekend before the December Holiday break to see if Southern is a fit for you and your athlete.
 In December your athlete will go through an evaluation with one of our coaches to evaluate which level will be most appropriate.
 You will need to register your athlete with Canada Freestyle for the coach evaluation to take place.
 The 10 week program starts in January and goes until March.
 After completing the 10-week program your athlete will have the opportunity to join Southern for the remainder of the training season for an additional charge.
 Your athlete will also be invited to our year end rap up competition, the Mustache Olympics, at the end of April.

-Your athlete will ski Saturdays with Southern coaches at Sunshine.
-Seasons pass or lift tickets for Sunshine Ski Hill wil be required to board to the gondola.
-Your athlete will be added to SAFSC team snap.
-This is how we communicate any schedule changes and upcoming events.
-Your athlete will be required to be at the main lodge by 9:00am on the days they train, this will require them to ride the gondola from the base lodge up to the ski area.
-They will need Skis, boots, poles and a helmet along with warm ski clothing.
-They will be provided a SAFSC bib to wear over their coat.
-Bring a lunch and a drink.
-Groups break for lunch and come in to warm up as needed.
-At a minimum your athlete will need to be able to load and unload the chair independently, they should also have the ability to ski a green run independently and stop on their own.
+In every program, your athlete will ski Saturdays with Southern coaches at Sunshine.
+Seasons pass or lift tickets for Sunshine Ski Hill will be required to board to the gondola.
+The weekly training programs start at 9:00AM and run until 2:30PM with a break for lunch.
+At a minimum, your athlete will need to be able to load and unload the chair independently, they should also have the ability to ski a blue run independently and stop on their own.

 Competitive Team